mdauthentic/se-resume/readme.md

 ## Preview

-The template is filled with dummy text, feel free edit and use.
+This template is filled with dummy text, feel free to edit and use.

 ![preview](assets/preview.png)